English for Receptionists: 20 Essential Phrases for Hotel Staff

-Later on in the post, I’ll discuss 20 English expressions that all hotel receptionists must know to be able to communicate with every international visitor that walks in the door.
+In this post, we’re going to cover 20 expressions that all hotel receptionists must know to communicate with every English-speaking visitor that walks in the door.

 20 English Expressions Every Hotel Receptionist Should Know

-For all you hotel receptionists, here are the most commonly used expressions you’ll need to communicate with your international guests.
+For all you hotel receptionists, here are the most commonly used English expressions you’ll need for the job.
+Pair these expressions with some key hotel vocabulary and you’ll have no problem communicating with your international guests.

 As a hotel receptionist, your job isn’t only to greet guests but also to make them feel welcome.
 A friendly smile and a warm greeting make a great start.